EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

 ## 1e.
-Merge Conflicts - what do they mean?
+Merge Conflicts: What they mean & how to resolve them?

 Merge conflicts occur when you are collaborating with others on the same project and multiple people are trying to merge branches that have competing commits.
 Essentially you have each made different edits to the same script and Github doesn't understand how to combine them and so instead comes up with an error, a **merge conflict**.
 The merge conflict will appear when you create a pull request to merge two branches e.g. here I am trying to merge the alpha branch with the main branch but it isn't working due to a merge conflict.